Cannaregio

 Which is why I advocate you visit Cannaregio, and not Venice.

 OK, Cannaregio is actually one of the six sestieri on Venice island.
 But it’s the one with the highest local population and lowest tourist count, spread over the second largest area.
-The numbers tell you a lot.
+Those numbers tell you a lot.

 For starters (or perhaps I should say antipasti?), it’s great for the airport.
 Not quite a stone’s throw, but just one (long) stop on the vaporetto.
 There’s nothing quite like being whisked along in a speeding boat shortly after touching down, whizzing across the murky lagoon, under clear blue skies, past pastel-coloured Murano and the soulful cemetery.
 Being one of only two or three people alighting at Madonna dell’Orto pier enhances that crest of a wave feeling.